DEMON-Network/markdown-workshop/docs/R_intro.md

 With `RMarkdown` your workflow will be more like this:

 **2. Literate programming workflow**
 1. Do some data analysis in an `RMarkdown` file.
-All figures, tables are displayed in line - no need to save sepate files.
+All figures, tables are displayed in line - no need to save separate files.
 2. Write your report around the code in the `RMarkdown` file.
 The narrative of the analysis helps the reader understand the code.
 3. One-click to create formatted Word/HTML/pdf report, or, one-click to publish to the web (requires setup - not covered in this course).

 *Updating/changing analysis*: Edit the single `RMarkdown` file and click to create report.

-*Sharing analysis*: Share data and the single `RMarkdown` file.
+*Sharing analysis*: Share data and the single `RMarkdown` file or the whole project folder.

 Of course for larger projects, you may have more than one `RMarkdown` file and you may have separate analysis scripts as well.
 An additional *major* benefit over writing documents in Word is that you can track changes with version control.